Office Policies

 Smoking

-For the health and wellbeing of all of our patients and staff, we kindly request that you come to your child’s appointment free from the smell of smoke.
-Smoke that travels on clothing or personal belongings can especially exacerbate pre-existing breathing conditions such as asthma.
-We see a high number of patients with asthma and so this is especially important.
+For the health and wellbeing of all our patients and staff, we kindly request that the patient and anyone accompanying the patient arrive for appointments free from the smell of smoke.
+Smoke on clothing or personal belongings can worsen pre-existing conditions, such as asthma and allergies.
+Given the high number of patients with asthma, this is especially important.